 You won an OKP scholarship, covering your tuition and major expenses.
 How key was that for you?

 I feel honoured to have received this prestigious award.
 It boosted my confidence and gave me the chance to realise my dreams — to develop an innovative and creative society.
 I am very thankful for the award, which alleviates the financial burden to complete this short course.
-‘A journey of a thousand miles starts with a single step’ and, for me, this is just the beginning — I truly to be a change-maker for the betterment of society.
+There is a saying, ‘A journey of a thousand miles starts with a single step’ and, for me, this is just the beginning — to be a change-maker for the betterment of society.

 How did you learn about the scholarship?
 What would you recommend to other applicants?